Kassim Ahamada

-Kassim Ahamada (born 18 April 1992) is a Comorian footballer who plays as a right-back for French club Créteil and the Comoros national team.
+Kassim Ahamada (born 18 April 1992) is a professional footballer who plays as a right-back for Régional 1 club AS Chatou.
+Born in Mayotte, France, he played for the Comoros national team.

-Career
+Club career

-Born in Dzaoudzi, Mayotte, Ahamada has played for Troyes B, Évry, Beauvais, Bourges Foot and Vierzon at the fifth level of French football.
+Born in Dzaoudzi, Mayotte, France, Ahamada has played for Troyes B, Évry, Beauvais, Bourges Foot and Vierzon at the fifth level of French football.
 In the summer of 2020 he was signed by Créteil to play with their B team at the same level, but during the season was drafted into the first team and played a number of games in Championnat National.

+International career

-He made his international debut for Comoros in 2011.
+Ahamada made his international debut for Comoros in 2011.